Volscente/cheat_sheets/machine_learning/Kubeflow/docs/kubeflow_docs.md

 There are three types of Components:
 - **Built-in** - Such components are already defined and available [here](https://github.com/kubeflow/pipelines/tree/master/components)
-- **Python** - Defined through Python functions and `@dsl.component` decorator
+- **Lightweight Python** - Defined through Python functions and `@dsl.component` decorator
 - **Custom/Containerized Python** - Such components are built on top of Python components and are designed to loosening the hard requirements of
-Python components.
+Lightweight Python components.
 Thanks to custom components, Python components can rely on modules and imports outside the function.

-### Python Components Limitations
+### Lightweight Python Components Limitations
 - They can not use anything defined outside the function
 - Each library used should be imported inside the component, since it runs in a dedicated container
   - It possible to overcome this problem by using the `packages_to_install` argument in the dectorator